moliver28/research-handbook/content/handbook/product/_index.md

 ## Product Management

-- If you'd like to collaborate with product management see [where to reach product managers](/handbook/product/product-management/#where-to-reach-product-managers).
+If you'd like to collaborate with product management see [How to Engage](/handbook/product/product-management/#how-to-engage-product-managers) guide.

 ### [**Product Principles**](/handbook/product/product-principles/)